 In short: I and my cameras have not always lived in perfect harmony.
 I love diving and find it very relaxing.
 Why add another activity on top?
-Initial struggles were followed by a longer break until I started with a new mind-set.
+Initial struggles were followed by a longer break until I started with a new mindset.
 It’s not that there were no more frustrations all of the sudden.
 But I appreciate every opportunity to practise.
 Now I am ready to learn from others.
-Besides I understand that there will be always room for improvements; same as with diving in general or life for that matter
+Besides, I understand that there will be always room for improvements; the same as with diving in general or life for that matter (Momentaufnahmen an Land und Unterwasser).

 Most importantly, I enjoy taking pictures underwater and the less I fixate on a particular result the more I am in the flow.
 A new passion is born.
 Now all I need to do is to fall in love with post-processing too.
 Afterwards, I can overcome my restraint in presenting my work to others.
 I’m getting there, eventually.
 Devocean Pictures serves as my therapy session (The picture that made it into the final).